fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/Making_the_parts_for_the_table.md

-# Making the parts for the table
+# Milling the valchromat parts for the table

 _"A torsion box consists of two thin layers of material (skins) on either side of a lightweight core, usually a grid of beams."_